apache/dubbo-admin/README.md

 $ helm install dubbo-admin dubbo-charts/dubbo-admin
 ```

-if you want to customize the configuration of Admin to let it connects to your registry or centers:
+Or, if you need to customize the configuration Admin uses to let it connects to the real registries or configuration centers, specify a customized configuration file using the `-f` helm option:

 ```sh
 $ helm install dubbo-admin -f properties.yaml dubbo-charts/dubbo-admin
 ```
-`properties.yaml` should contain the items in [application.properties]() that you want to override, refer to [example/xxxx]() for how to a demo.
+`properties.yaml` should contain the items in [application.properties](./dubbo-admin-server/src/main/resources/application.properties) that you want to override, check [this file](./deploy/helm/example/properties.yaml) for reference.

 **3. Visit Dubbo Admin**

-Dubbo Admin should now has been successfully installed, run the following command or follow instruction of helm installation output to get the address of Admin:
+Dubbo Admin should now has been successfully installed, run the following command:

 ```sh
 $ kubectl --namespace default port-forward service/dubbo-admin 8080:8080